emiago/gophone/README.md

 - [x] macOS amd64
 - [x] macOS arm64 (NOT TESTED)

-For audio it expected you have some preinstalled libraries
+For audio it expected you have some preinstalled libraries.

 ### Major features:
 - 3 actions: **Dial, Answer or Register**